hpstrmgc/be-bithouse-01/README.md

 # Be-Bithouse-01

 ## Overview
-Be-Bithouse-01 is a Django application that uses PostgreSQL as its database.
+Be-Bithouse-01 is a simple Django application that uses PostgreSQL as its database.
 The project includes features such as employee management and certification tracking.

 ---